web-garage/web-starter-kit/readme.md

 ### libpng issues

-Installing on some versions of OSX may raise errors with a [missing libpng dependency](https://github.com/tcoopman/image-webpack-loader/issues/51#issuecomment-273597313):
+Installing on some versions of OSX and Linux may raise errors with a [missing libpng dependency](https://github.com/tcoopman/image-webpack-loader/issues/51#issuecomment-273597313):

 > Module build failed: Error: dyld: Library not loaded: /usr/local/opt/libpng/lib/libpng16.16.dylib